-Federal law offers a number of exemptions from registration.
-These exemptions exempt the particular transaction (e.g., a sale to an investor in a private placement) not the underlying security.
+Federal law offers a number of exemptions from registration, which exempt the particular transaction (e.g., a sale to an investor in a private placement) but not the underlying security.

 Even if a federal exemption is available, a company must also comply with the securities laws of the state where the purchaser resides and obtain an exemption under the laws of that state.
 Furthermore, even though the sale may be exempt under federal and state law, the company is still subject to the anti-fraud rules and may face liability for securities fraud.

-This article will review some common federal exemptions as well as exemptions provided under Illinois law.
+This article reviews some common federal exemptions as well as exemptions provided under Illinois law.